-11.2 Sample ENL data ENL data is shown below from one of the many analysis programs designed for the .igc file format.
-Here, the ENL values are highlighted as solid black bars whose height corresponds to the ENL values at each fix.
+11.4 Sample ENL data The ENL values are highlighted as solid black bars whose height corresponds to the ENL values at each fix.
 They are shown on the same axis as the trace from the FR pressure altitude sensor.
 A separate graph of speed is included, and this is helpful in identifying why ENL values have varied during normal gliding flight, such as higher ENL values at higher speeds shown by the solid black peaks in the top graph that match the times of high speed.